toebeann/BepInEx.Subnautica/README.md

 # BepInEx.Subnautica

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Subnautica.
-Preconfigured and ready to use.
+This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Subnautica, preconfigured and ready to use.

 BepInEx is a general purpose framework for Unity modding.
 BepInEx includes tools and libraries to